OpenWaterFoundation/owf-learn-cygwin/README.md

 This repository contains the [Open Water Foundation (OWF)](http://openwaterfoundation.org/) Cygwin training materials, which provides guidance for using the Cygwin software, which is essentially a Linux-like environment running on Windows .
-The documentation is written for the layperson in order to encourage use of GeoJSON.
+The documentation is written for the layperson in order to encourage use of Cygwin.

-See the deployed [OWF / Learn GeoJSON](http://learn.openwaterfoundation.org/owf-learn-cygwin/) documentation.
+See the deployed [OWF / Learn Cygwin](http://learn.openwaterfoundation.org/owf-learn-cygwin/) documentation.

 ## Repository Contents ##